 Simply put, gray + beige = greige.
-If you love gray paint colors but find them tricky (those dark blue/purple/green undertones!) then greige is probably the perfect choice for you.
+If you love gray paint colors but find them tricky (those dark blue/green/purple undertones!) then greige is probably the perfect choice for you.

-Benjamin Moore’s Revere Pewter has been an insanely popular greige paint color for many years now.
-Personally, I’ve always found it a little dark and muddy, especially in low-lights rooms, but it’s one of those colors that actually looks much better on the whole wall that when you just paint a swatch.
+Benjamin Moore Revere Pewter has been a very popular greige paint color for many years now.
+With an LRV of 55, I’ve personally, I’ve always found it a little dark and muddy, especially in low-light rooms, but it’s one of those colors that actually looks much better on the whole wall than when you just paint a swatch.

-Dare I say the perfect greige?
-Edgecomb Gray is light enough to feel airy, but still has enough saturation to make trim pop.
+Dare I say the perfect greige paint color?
+BM Edgecomb Gray HC-173 is light enough to feel airy, but still has enough saturation to make trim pop.